Esther Sleepe: Business

-From 1747, the Sleepe sisters managed their own workshop, The Golden Fan & Seven Stars in London, where they manufactured and sold fans and other luxury items.
+From 1747, the Sleepe sisters managed their own workshop on Poultry, London, under the sign of the Golden Fan and Seven Stars, where they manufactured and sold fans and other luxury items.
 They were very successful.
 After her marriage, Esther Sleepe was the one supporting her family financially, since the profession of her spouse was poorly paid, but this fact was hidden after her generation, since the Burney family had an ambition to be seen as upper class, where it was not seen as proper for a lady to be professionally active.

-One of her business cards are preserved at the British Museum:
+One of her business cards is preserved in the British Museum:

-"Esther Sleepe...Makes, Mounts and Sells all Sorts of India and English Fans with great Variety of French & English Necklaces, Drops & Earrings after the most modern Taste.
+Esther Sleepe ...
+Makes Mounts and Sells all Sorts of India & English Fans with great Variety of French & English Necklaces, Drops & Earrings after the most modern Taste.
 Wholesale and Retail at reasonable Rates.
 NB.
-Fans mended after the neatest Manner."
+Fans mended after the neatest Manner.

-She was one of the successful eighteenth-century London businesswomen portrayed in the exhibition 'City Women in the eighteenth Century' in London 21 September – 18 October 2019.
+She was one of the successful London businesswomen portrayed in the exhibition 'City Women in the Eighteenth Century', held outdoors on Cheapside in 2019.